What's causing the nurse shortage?

 Aging Nurse Population

 A significant portion of registered nurses and nurse faculty are also approaching retirement age.
-Less number of nurses working also means limited resources to train new ones.
+Fewer nurses working also means limited resources to train new ones.
 The scarcity of educational resources could cap enrollment numbers or decrease nursing education quality.

 Decreased Interest in the Profession